onegambler/alexa-tesco-skill/README.md

 3. Tab `Configuration`
     * Set `AWS Lambda ARN` as `Service Endpoint Type`, select the correct geographic region (same as Lambda) and insert the Lambda ARN in the input field.

-4. Skip other tabs and click on `Save`
+4. Ignore other tabs (we don't want to publish the skill) and click on `Save`

 More detailed instructions can be found at the following: [Steps to Create a Smart Home Skill](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/steps-to-create-a-smart-home-skill)